thenuwij/FPGA-Audio-Pipeline/README.md

 # Running the extended system

-1. Use the same steps mentioned in the run your code files but this this the program will run using the main_s.c to start playback for speaker.
+1. Follow the same steps outlined earlier to run the code, but this time use main_s.c to start speaker playback.
-2. Current speaker does not provide any output as expected.
+2. Module-level testing has confirmed that the VHDL data path functions correctly, and the software accurately processes audio samples from .wav files for output.
-3. We have started the testing and debugging process and with new feedback received regarding testing the speaker components separately using the oscilloscope, we are confident we can fix this error if we had roughly around a week more to work on this project.
-Module testing has been completed at this stage and we can confirm using testbench outputs that the vhdl data path is working as expected and the software is processing data samples correctly from the waveform fles for the speaker.
+3. Minor refinements are underway to improve the consistency of speaker playback.